 Look where Paul Manafort is.

-I was going to say, unless they treat us like Manafort and we'll end up in uh solitary confinement, quote, for our protection, if you want to believe it twenty-three hours a day, no con no conviction on a two thousand five tax case.
+I was going to say, unless they treat us like Manafort and we'll end up in solitary confinement, quote, for our protection, if you want to believe that.

-Uh, it's a very compelling article and well worth uh people reading.
+It's a very compelling article, well worth people reading.

-Now, look, I I think first of all, when she does show up, she's gonna plead the fifth.
+Now, look, I think, first of all, when she does show up, she's going to plead the fifth.

-And that's gonna say to the the average American watching all this is beginning to get the correct idea that the corruption in the Justice Department was so deep at the very top, and that these people are so guilty that they they are they're they're legitimately scared because they all broke the law.
+And that's going to say the average American watching all this is beginning to get the correct idea that the corruption in the Justice Department was so deep at the very top and that these people are so guilty that they are legitimately scared because they all broke the law.

 I mean, all of these folks are in danger of going to jail.